Black Holes and Covariance in Effective Quantum Gravity: Abstract

 \section{Abstract}

-This work addresses the longstanding issue of general covariance in spherically symmetric gravity, arising when canonical quantum gravity leads to a semiclassical model described by an effective Hamiltonian constraint.
-Applying the minimal requirements proposed to ensure general covariance, we derive the equations for the effective Hamiltonian constraint with the aid of imposing demands on Dirac observables.
+The longstanding issue of general covariance in effective models of quantum gravity is addressed, which arises when canonical quantum gravity leads to a semiclassical model described by an effective Hamiltonian constraint.
+In the context of spherically symmetric models, general covariance is precisely formulated into a set of equations, leading to the necessary and sufficient conditions for ensuring covariance.
+With the aid of these conditions, we derive the equations for the effective Hamiltonian constraint.
 The equations yield two candidates for effective Hamiltonian constraints dependent on a quantum parameter.
 The resulting quantum modified black hole spacetimes are analyzed.
-Particularly, our models show improvement by casting off the known limitations of previous works with similar results.
+Our models show improvement by casting off the known limitations of previous works with similar results.